metabase/metabase/docs/dashboards/filters.md

 ## Using filters

-Once you’ve added a filter to your dashboard, just click on the filter to select a value and activate the filter.
+Once you’ve added a filter to your dashboard, just click on the filter widget to select a value and activate the filter.
 To stop filtering, just click the blue X.

 ![Using a filter](./images/use-filter.png)